SheldonOrgill/jon-chretien/README.md

 ## class each section correctly an classes name should match       the item or object.
 ## Achor links must got to the correct links

+## updating email an github an instagram link in the footer

+##entered a target blank page to the nav bar in the footer as i   see in the project

+## changing color in achors in 1st (p) no the correct yellow